 Day 1 with your new puppy is a very important day for you all.
 Your puppy is going to be nervous at first and will take time getting used to its new family so here are some tips to introduce it in a way that will get you all off to a great start:

 - Before you even bring a puppy home, decide on the house do’s and don’ts and make sure all your family members agree.
 For example, can your puppy sleep on your bed?
 Can it play on your couch?
 Can you feed it while you are eating at the table yourself?
 Where will it go when you need to leave it at home?
-Being clear on the do’s and don’ts and being consistent will create a happy existence for everybody
+Being clear on the do’s and don’ts and being consistent and gentle in reinforcing them will create a happy existence for everybody

 - When you first collect your puppy try to contain your (and your children’s excitement) for that first cuddle.
 This can be extremely difficult as they are just so adorable – and have been so anticipated – but being calm and quiet in those few minutes will pay dividends.
 Let it smell you and feel your calm energy – it is looking for a pack leader in this moment so now is your chance to establish yourself as its new leader.

-- When you take it home you will probably put it in a crate or box or something in the back of the car.
+- When you take it home you should put it in a crate to travel in the car, close so it can still see you.
 Hold your puppy so it can put its front paws on the car and let it take its first few steps into the vehicle.
 This is very important.
 Be patient and let it decide to move forward.
 Once it has accepted that is where you want it to go quietly put it into its crate, close the door and drive home.
 It may cry on the way home and this is normal.
 Let it cry and don’t react.
 If you fuss over it when it cries in these first few moments you are only teaching it that crying brings more attention and this can create a difficult dog as it grows.

-- When you get home, to your puppy’s new home, follow the same routine as with the car.
+- When you get home follow the same routine as with the car.
 Let it take the first steps into your house rather than carrying it inside.

 - If you have children then they will be desperate to play with it.
 Calmly introduce the puppy to each child and let everybody get to know each other.
 Your puppy by now is probably thirsty and exhausted so once the initial introductions are done it is a great opportunity to introduce it to its new sleeping area.
 You should have a water bowl waiting, and a feed bowl ready to give it some kibble.
 Let it feed and water, take it outside so it can toilet, then put it back in its pen for its first big sleep in its new home 🙂